There are no specific entry requirements for this course.

 Mode of instruction

-There is no resit for the participation element.
-In special cases, alternative assignments will be provided by the instructor.
-There is a two-deadline policy both for the exam and the paper; for those who miss the first deadlines, this means they have failed on the first attempt.
-Those who fail on the first attempt—whether by not submitting a paper by / not taking the exam on the first deadline, or by receiving an insufficient grade—will have one more (second and last) chance to submit their paper / take the exam by the second deadline.
+There is a two-deadline policy for the paper; for those who miss this deadline, this means they have failed on the first attempt.
+Those who fail on the first attempt—whether by not submitting a paper by the first deadline, or by submitting an inadequate paper—will have one more (second and last) chance to submit their paper by the second deadline.

 Inspection and feedback